nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ![](UML/Images/uiDisplayQuiz.png)

 The `Ui` class also has a `displayQuestion(Question question, int currentQuestionIndex, int totalQuestions)` method, which is used to render a question from the list of stored questions in the specific format and prompt the user for an answer when a `CommandStart` is executed to signal the start of a quiz.
 This method will be called in a loop for each question until the end of the list of questions.
+For each question, the `Ui` class will display `"Correct!"` if the answer matches that of the correct answer using the  `displayMessage()` method, or display `"Wrong!"` along with the correct answer by calling the helper method `displayCorrectAnswer()`.
+At the end of the quiz, the `displayFinalScore()` method will be called to display the final score obtained by the user in that particular quiz.

 # Product scope